mapninja/CV/README.md

   - Stanford Spatial Data Infrastructure (SSDI) - PostgreSQL/PostGIS/Geoserver stack that supports spatial data services for Earthworks and Stanford researchers

 * Head of the Stanford Geospatial Center, a center that supports 1,000+ students and faculty with over 100 workshops, class lectures, and presentations per year and nearly 6,000 one-on-one reference consultations via email, phone and in-person
+* Head of the Branner Earth Sciences Library Map Collections, which  holds a circulating collection of over 300k sheet maps and atlases.
+* Geospatial and modern map collection development and budgeting.
 * Sustain and strengthen the GIS program as the primary provider of geospatial technology services, research consultation, and user education to Stanford University (SU) students, faculty and staff from all departments across campus
 * Oversee the work of the Geospatial Reference and Instruction Specialist, two GIS Assistants as well as numerous hourly and student workers
 * Design and deliver instruction to geospatial users, assisting in the integration of geospatial skills into the curriculum